ajthemacboy/mcdeploy/README.md

 # Technical information

-- Based on Alpine, a 5MB minimal Docker image.
+- Based on alpine-java, a minimal, lightweight Linux image with Java

 - Each server will be given its own unique UUID when you run `deploy.sh`.
 These UUIDs are stored in `uuidlist.txt` until the containers are removed with `down.sh`, when each UUID is removed as each container is removed.